Establishing Your Life In Recovery

 In reality, you only need a few solid sober relationships; people you can trust, hang out with, go for a jog or a workout with or grab a coffee.
 This is a mutually supportive friendship with a commitment to lifelong sobriety.

 The world is full of good people, many of whom you will be meeting and sharing life with after substance abuse treatment.
-You will find yourself desiring a new start, which includes cutting certain people loose who have negatively influenced your life.
+You may find yourself desiring a new start, which includes cutting certain people loose who have negatively influenced your life.
 You will treasure your newfound sobriety, and new friends are a part of that.
-Call us now for help finding just the right addiction treatment center for you.
+Call a treatment provider to discuss addiction treatment options.